-Introduction: Understanding NAICS vs. SIC Codes
+Introduction: understanding NAICS vs. SIC codes

-Feature | NAICS Codes | SIC Codes |
+| Feature | NAICS Codes | SIC Codes |

-Structure | 6-digit hierarchical system | 4-digit system |
+| Structure | 6-digit hierarchical system | 4-digit system |

-Year Introduced | 1997 | 1937 |
+| Year Introduced | 1997 | 1937 |

-Current Status | Updated every 5 years (most recent: 2022) | No longer officially maintained |
+| Current Status | Updated every 5 years (most recent: 2022) | No longer officially maintained |

-Industry Coverage | Better representation of service and technology sectors | Stronger focus on manufacturing industries |
+| Industry Coverage | Better representation of service and technology sectors | Stronger focus on manufacturing industries |

-Primary Users | Government agencies, modern directories, researchers | Legacy systems, some financial services, older databases |
+| Primary Users | Government agencies, modern directories, researchers | Legacy systems, some financial services, older databases |

-International Compatibility | Coordinated with Canada and Mexico | U.S.-specific |
+| International Compatibility | Coordinated with Canada and Mexico | U.S.-specific |

-While SIC codes are technically outdated, many financial institutions and legacy databases still use them.
+SIC codes are technically outdated, but many financial institutions and legacy databases still use them.
 If you’re seeking business loans or working with older industry partners, you might need both your NAICS and SIC codes handy.

 - First 2 digits: Economic sector (e.g., 54 = Professional, Scientific, and Technical Services)